 High School Languages: 6 - 12 Core Content and ESOL Endorsement/Certification

-Additional PL dates and sessions are provided virtually to support ESOL teachers.Additional Professional Learning
+Additional PL sessions are provided virtually to support ESOL teachers.Additional Professional Learning

 ESOL Endorsement ProgramThe ESOL Endorsement Program is a three course, 150 seat hour program approved by the Georgia Professional Standards Commission and offered under the supervision of MetroRESA.
-The APS ESOL Endorsement Program is a cohort model program for certified APS teachers and APS charter school teacher who wish to add the endorsement to their existing Georgia teaching certificate.
-Announcements regarding the 2018 - 2019 are sent via email to all APS teachers.
+The APS ESOL Endorsement Program is a cohort model program for certified APS teachers and APS charter and partner school teachers who wish to add the endorsement to their existing Georgia teaching certificate.
+Announcements regarding the 2019 - 2020 are sent via email to all APS teachers.
 Interested teachers must attend one of the ESOL Endorsement Interest meetings and then submit a completed application to the Office of ESOL & World Languages.

 ESOL Professional Learning CommunityAll ESOL teachers will participate in quarterly PLC meetings.
 The goal of these sessions is to provide an opportunity for vertical planning, student data analysis, sharing of program information and best practices.
 See dates listed above.Professional Learning Workshops

 ESOL workshops will be provided for ESOL and regular education teachers throughout the year.
 Information will be posted in myPLC.

 Schools may request PL sessions and workshops throughout the year.
 Please contact Dr. Margaret McKenzie for more information.Follow us on Twitter!